louisae452/piggy-before-the-infection-started/README.md

 ![Home page for small screens](/assets/images/readme-images/home-small.jpg)

 The episodes page contains three sections each containing a brief explanation of the season with a caruosel of images, and a section containing links to each of the episodes in the season.
 In small screens, the last section converts to a horizontal scroll bar.
+At the top and bottom of the page there are links to navigate to each of the sessions.

 ![Episodes page for large screens](/assets/images/readme-images/episodes-large.jpg)
 ![Episodes page for small screens](/assets/images/readme-images/episodes-small.jpg)